spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/analysis-pipelines-with-sct/sct_run_batch-usage.rst

 .. code::

-   sct_run_batch -script ./process_data.sh -config ./config.yml
+   sct_run_batch -script process_data.sh -config config.yml

 :Input arguments:
    - ``-script`` : The path to the script you wish to run.
 This script should be written to accept a single argument (a path to the subject folder).
 That way, ``sct_run_batch`` can launch the script once for each subject, passing along each subject folder as an argument to the script.